April 10, 2025

 Treating Lung Cancer: What Are Your Options?

-The options for treatment depend on the type of cancer you have, such as non-small cell lung cancer (NSCLC), whether you have metastases (cancer has spread), what stage your cancer is, and other factors, like your overall health, lung function, and cancer characteristics.
-Quite often, your oncologist will order a combination of treatments that could include:
+The options for treatment depend on the type of cancer you have, such as non-small cell lung cancer (NSCLC) or small cell lung cancer (SCLC), whether the cancer has spread, what stage it is, and other factors like your overall health, lung function, and cancer characteristics.
+Your oncologist will often recommend a combination of treatments that could include:

 • Surgery